 - Civil penalties, including the termination or reduction of visitation or custody rights.

-However, Baltimore courts always maintain jurisdiction over child custody and visitation matters.
+However, Maryland courts always maintain jurisdiction over child custody and visitation matters.
 If your circumstances significantly change, you can ask the court to modify the visitation order.

 Can a Grandparent or Other Family Member Get Visitation Rights?

 Grandparents, stepparents, and other family members do not typically have custody rights unless the child’s biological parents are unfit.
 However, they might have limited visitation rights.
 These claims are complicated and require extensive legal analysis.
 If you are a grandparent or other family member, you should consult with a child visitation lawyer before filing a complaint for visitation.

 Speak with a Child Visitation Lawyer

 Before you give up your custody or visitation rights, you should always consult with a Maryland child visitation lawyer.
 Since 1993, James E. Crawford & Associates has represented both mothers and fathers in visitation claims.
 If you have questions about a visitation order, contact us for a consultation.